lsst-tstn/tstn-042/index.rst

 There are ten LED Drivers, each connected to a solid-state relay (SSR).
 Each SSR is connected to the LabJack, which is programmed to send a signal to the SSR that corresponds with the LED Driver(s)/LED(s) that are to be turned on.

-Each LED Driver will be funcitoning in modualtion mode, which allows for the LEDs that are selected to be adjusted in brightness.
+Each LED Driver will be funcitoning in modulation mode, which allows for the LEDs that are selected to be adjusted in brightness.
 The LabJack is used to send a signal, via a BNC cable, to no more than two LED Drivers at a time (at most two LEDs will be on at a time in the projector).

 Arc Lamp